Families of Berkovich spaces: Introduction

 \chapter{Introduction}

-This text is, roughly speaking, devoted to a systematic investigation of {\em families} of objects in Berkovich's non-Archimedean analytic geometry (\cite{brk1}, \cite{brk2}).
-More precisely, let us assume that we are given a morphism~$Y\to X$ between analytic spaces, and an object~$D$ on~$Y$ of a certain kind (think of the space~$Y$ itself, of a coherent sheaf, of a complex of coherent sheaves...).
+This memoir is, roughly speaking, devoted to a systematic investigation of {\em families} of objects in Berkovich's non-Archimedean analytic geometry (\cite{berkovich1990}, \cite{berkovich1993}).
+More precisely, let us assume that we are given a morphism~$Y\to X$ between analytic spaces, and an object~$D$ on~$Y$ of a certain kind (think of the space~$Y$ itself, or a coherent sheaf, or a complex of coherent sheaves\ldots).
 Every point~$x$ of~$X$ gives then rise to an object~$D_x$, living on the fiber~$Y_x$, and we thus get in some sense an analytic family of objects parametrized by the space~$X$.
-The quite vague problem we would like to address is the following: {\em how do the object~$D_x$ and its relevant properties vary ?} Of course, such questions have been intensively studied for a long time in {\em algebraic} geometry, especially by Grothendieck and its school, and our guideline has been to establish analytic avatars of their results every time it was possible.

-Before describing precisely the content of every of its sections, let us make a quick overview of this work.
+The quite vague problem we would like to address is the following: {\em how do the object~$D_x$ and its relevant properties vary?} Of course, such questions have been intensively studied for a long time in {\em algebraic} geometry, especially by Grothendieck and his school, and our guideline has been to establish analytic avatars of their results every time it was possible.
+Let us now give a quick overview of our work.